GREATER BOSTON PSR: 1,800 HEALTH PROFESSIONALS AND COMMUNITY MEMBERS, SPEAKING UP FOR THE PUBLIC’S HEALTH SINCE 1961

 Joseph Hodgkin, MD

-Dr. Hodgkin is a resident in internal medicine at Brigham and Women’s Hospital.
+Dr. Hodgkin is a hospitalist at Massachusetts General Hospital.
 He is involved in advocacy and peer education on nuclear weapons.

 Martha Ellen Katz, MD